 - For reasons of security, preservation of the Collection, and the well being of other readers, we reserve the right to withdraw Collection-use privileges at any time.

 - The use of pens, highlighters, markers, or post-it notes is strictly prohibited in the reading room.
-The Special Collections Librarian will supply pencils and paper if needed.
+The archivist will supply pencils and paper if needed.

 - Researchers are required to consult digital editions, including national databases as available, unless it is determined that there is compelling reason to consult the originals.